awsdocs/amazon-ecs-bestpractices-guide/doc_source/security-logging-and-monitoring.md

 ## Container logging with Fluent Bit<a name="security-logging-and-monitoring-fluent-bit"></a>

 AWS provides a Fluent Bit image with plugins for both Amazon CloudWatch Logs and Amazon Kinesis Data Firehose\.
-This image provides the capability to route logs to Amazon CloudWatch and Amazon Kinesis Data Firehose destinations \(which include Amazon S3, Amazon Elasticsearch Service, and Amazon Redshift\)\.
+This image provides the capability to route logs to Amazon CloudWatch and Amazon Kinesis Data Firehose destinations \(which include Amazon S3, Amazon OpenSearch Service, and Amazon Redshift\)\.
 We recommend using Fluent Bit as your log router because it has a lower resource utilization rate than Fluentd\.
 For more information, see [Amazon CloudWatch Logs for Fluent Bit](https://github.com/aws/amazon-cloudwatch-logs-for-fluent-bit) and [Amazon Kinesis Data Firehose for Fluent Bit](https://github.com/aws/amazon-kinesis-firehose-for-fluent-bit)\.

 The AWS for Fluent Bit image is available on:
 + [Amazon ECR on Amazon ECR Public Gallery](https://gallery.ecr.aws/aws-observability/aws-for-fluent-bit)